Teen umpire's family says a warning about bad language led to brawl at youth baseball game

 The family said the umpire gave each side a warning for using bad language.
 They said someone was upset the umpire didn't kick the parents out of the game altogether, which started the argument that led to the brawl.

 The fight was reported just before noon Saturday.
-The Lakewood Police Department said the baseball game involved teams from Bear Creek and Denver.
+Lakewood PD said the baseball game involved teams from Bear Creek and Denver.

 "These parents and coaches decided to take it out on each other," said John Romero, a public information officer for the Lakewood Police Department.
 "It's horrible."